01 of 08

 05 of 08

 Knowing your smoker is vital to producing good barbecue.
-You want to make sure that your BBQ ribs get exposed to even heat so, if you know there is a hot spot make sure you are prepared to deal with it.
-When placing your ribs in the smoker be sure not to block the flow of air.
+You want to make sure that your barbecue ribs get exposed to even heat.
+If you know there is a hot spot in your smoker, make sure you are prepared to deal with it.
+When placing your ribs in the smoker, do not block the flow of air.
 An even airflow all around the ribs (and through the smoker) is very important.
-Make sure to place the ribs in the center of the cooking area and that the smoke can move evenly around all sides of the rack.
+Place the ribs in the center of the cooking area where the smoke can move evenly around all sides of the rack.

-If your smoker... doesn't have a lot of space you might consider buying a rib rack.
-A rib rack accessory allows you to stack the ribs on their sides so that you can fit more racks of ribs on your smoker than if they were laying out.
+If your smoker... doesn't have a lot of space, you might consider buying a rib rack.
+A rib rack accessory allows you to stack the ribs on their sides so that you can fit more racks of ribs on your smoker than if they were laying flat.

 06 of 08

 You can just let your barbecue ribs smoke as they are, but many people swear by what is known as the 3-2-1 method.